kunalj101/python_intro_hackathon/chapter3.md

 # Store and print the standard deviation of ApplicantIncome in variable std_income
 std_income =
-print("Standard Deviation of Applicant Income is %d", std_income)
+print("Standard Deviation of Applicant Income is %d" %std_income)

 # Print the unique values and their frequency of variable Property_Area
 df1=train['Property_Area'].value_counts()